joeycloudio/Automating-Data-Collection-And-Filtering/README.md

-Automated Job Data Collection & Filtering
+Automated Data Collection & Filtering
 ===================
-_**Automating Job Data** is a Python-based automation tool designed to streamline the process of collecting job postings based on predefined criteria.
-It helps job seekers quickly extract relevant job listings, reducing manual search time and improving efficiency.
-The script currently focuses on gathering job data from online job boards, making it easier to analyze and filter high-quality opportunities._
+_Automating Job Insights is a Python-based tool designed to streamline job market data collection and analysis.
+It processes job listings based on predefined criteria, enabling structured filtering and extraction of relevant insights.
+By automating data organization and analysis, the tool helps job seekers efficiently assess opportunities and make informed decisions._

 ## ⚠️ Problem Statement
 Manually sorting through job listings is time-consuming and inefficient.